Two A Rated Leander ISD High Schools, Three TEA Domains, and One Real Question for Buyers

 You might lean toward Leander High if:

-- You want to be in Leander proper with newer master planned communities
+- You want to be in Leander proper near Crystal Falls and the 183A corridor

 You might lean toward Vista Ridge if:

-- A 93 overall with an A in Closing the Gaps gives you confidence in equitable outcomes
+- A 93 overall with an A in Closing the Gaps gives you more confidence in across-the-board outcomes

-- You prefer the Cedar Park lifestyle and location
+- You prefer the Cedar Park lifestyle and walkability

-- The 6 point advantage in Academic Growth (75 vs 69) matters to your assessment
+- The 6 point edge in Academic Growth (75 vs 69) matters to your read on the campus

 Frequently Asked Questions